The Importance of Dentistry

 We feel strongly that although we must charge a fee for the radiography, by giving us a much better picture of what is happening in the mouth, there will be a better long term outcome following dental treatment.

-We have a range of fees for dental procedures , determined by the surgery time, ranging from a Scale and Polish (with no extractions) up to a Dental E (which would involve multiple, difficult extractions.)
-There is an extra fee for radiology.
+We have a range of fees for dental procedures based on the time taken to complete the treatment.
+A scale and polish procedure would be quicker than a dental involving multiple difficult extractions.
+There is also a fee for the general anaesthetic, any postoperative medications and an extra fee for any necessary radiology.
 Pre-anaesthetic blood testing may be advisable and we would discuss this on a case by case basis.

 Following the procedure we will discuss ongoing preventive care, including brushing, plaque reduction products, special diets and dental chews.